Praqma/web-alliance/_pages/initiatives.md

 We can present a customer specific plugin, and if you're interested in being involved they are ready to make it publicly available.

 The idea is old and already implemented several times at different companies.
-This Gradle plugin harvest the many best practices and distill it into something we can make an easy to use tool.
+This Gradle plugin harvest the many best practices and distill it into something we can make an easy-to-use tool.
 It supports you in building your products from released components and to automate the tedious work of making bill of material.

 Think software as inventory and work towards utilizing configuration rotation and dependency try-out.